- 1. Introduction

 If you have subscribed to any APNIC mailing lists, you are able to unsubscribe yourself at any time.

-If you have concerns about the accuracy or appropriateness of any other personal information held by the APNIC Secretariat, please contact us.
-The APNIC Secretariat will seek to correct any problems as soon as possible.
+If you have concerns about the accuracy or appropriateness of any other personal information held by APNIC, please contact us.
+APNIC will seek to correct any problems as soon as possible.

 PO Box 3646